pythoro/npsolve/README.md

 ## Basic usage tutorial

 Let's use npsolve to do some integration through time, like you would to solve an ODE.
 Instead of equations, though, we're using class methods.
+The code for all the tutorials is available in the repository under 'examples'.

 First, setup some classes that you want to do calculations with.
 We do this by using the `add_var` method to setup variables and their initial values.